brownerd/brownerd.github.io/_drafts/365-days-to-learn-js.md

 - Made a tool called Wudojo to learn JS
 - Started to use ESLINT
 - Found FunFunFunction and watched all the video
-- Started Read/Watched all of Eric Elliots posts on Medium
+- Started Read/Watched all of Eric Elliott's posts on Medium
 - Looked into Node a little bit

-## DAY 1 - Oct 9 - Testing
+## DAY 1 - Dec 9 - Testing

 On deck:

-- Grep testing with TAPE via Eric Elliots post on Medium
+- Grep testing with TAPE via Eric Elliott's post on Medium

 This testing stuff has made zero sense to me until today.
 Following Eric Elliot has helped a ton in many ways with learning more about JS best practices.
 His advice about simply using TAPE has made this TDD concept startable.
 I'll pass on all that Mocha, Chai, Jasmine stuff right now.